The important role of parents in the NICU

 The skin of a premature baby can be extremely red but is actually translucent as it is not yet fully developed9

-A premature baby’s skin is very thin, sensitive and prone to irritation, especially diaper rash6,7,8
+A premature baby’s skin is very thin, sensitive and prone to irritation, especially nappy rash6,7,8

-Parents may not be aware that the diaper changing process can be stressful to their premature baby but that shouldn’t stop them from getting involved.
-Bliss10, a charity organization that promotes the best care for premature babies, provides some important considerations for parents to keep in mind for changing diapers both in the NICU and at home:
+Parents may not be aware that the nappy changing process can be stressful to their premature baby but that shouldn’t stop them from getting involved.
+Bliss, 10(a UK charity) provides some important considerations for parents to keep in mind for changing nappies both in the NICU and at home:

-Cleaning the diaper area is equally important in order to protect a premature baby’s delicate skin.
-While hospitals will usually have their own preferred method for this, parents will often seek guidance for a commercial wipe following hospital discharge.
-A review published in Pediatric Dermatology7 found that wipes containing ingredients such as glycerin and citric acid can be harmful to the pH of a premature infant’s skin compared to cloth and water.
+Cleaning the nappy area is equally important in order to protect a premature baby’s delicate skin.
+Whilst hospitals will usually have their own preferred method for this, parents will often seek guidance for a commercial wipe following hospital discharge.
+A review published in Paediatric Dermatology6 found that wipes containing ingredients such as glycerin and citric acid can be harmful to the pH of a premature infant’s skin compared to cloth and water.
 A wipe with minimal ingredients, such as WaterWipes which contains 99.9% purified water and a drop of fruit extract, helps to maintain the important skin barrier function of the stratum corneum.
 WaterWipes are the preferred wipe for many NICUs throughout Ireland, the UK, the US, Australia and New Zealand.

 Kangaroo mother care